lmfit/uncertainties/doc/index.rst

 the `numerous derivatives`_ required by linear error propagation theory.

-Calculations can be performed in an **interactive session**, or in programs written in the Python_ programming language.
+Calculations can either be performed in an **interactive session**, or in programs written in the Python_ programming language.
 Existing calculation code can **run with no or little change**.

 Let's now see how to use these unique features!